2020 SPECIAL SESSION UPDATE

 - $80 million for faculty and staff compensation

 The extent of the coronavirus outbreak became apparent soon after the regular session concluded.
-The Governor and General Assembly responded on April 22, 2020, by suspending most new investments that were included in the 2020-2022 budget, including the lion’s share of new higher education appropriations.
-The General Assembly will convene for a special session in late summer or early fall to make changes in the new state budget when the economic and fiscal effects of the virus and federal budget actions are expected to be better known.
+The Governor and General Assembly responded on April 22, 2020, by suspending most new investments that were included in the 2020-2022 budget, including the lion’s share of new higher education appropriations, until the budget could be reexamined in the special session convening in August.

 In response to the COVID-19 crisis, the Virginia Business Higher Education Council (VBHEC) issued a statement recommending that the Commonwealth’s elected leaders base the upcoming budget choices on “what will best position Virginia for the transformation ahead—not only what will get Virginians healthy, safe, and back to work, but what will equip them to grow and prosper in a strongly rebounding, more competitive, and more resilient innovation economy here in the Commonwealth.”